-6.4.
-Will the participants be informed of their rights?
-Is this in easy-to-read, plain language (PLS)?
+7.4.
+Are the participants informed of the implementation of the GDPR and of their rights in easy-to-read, plain language (PLS)?

 Art.
-13 GDPR includes a list of the rights that participants need to be informed about.
-This includes: contact of the project leader and the data protection officer, purposes of the processing of personal data, period for which the data will be stored, right to erasure of personal data, right to restrict processing, right to withdraw consent, right to lodge a complaint with a supervisory authority.
+13 GDPR lists the rights that participants need to be informed about.
+This includes: contact of the project leader and the data protection officer, purposes of the processing of personal data, period for which the data will be stored, right to lodge a complaint with a supervisory authority.